 For people who suffer from a chronic disease, exercise can decrease discomfort, improve daily functioning, and enhance overall quality of life.
-There are many choices in what type of activity you might choose.
+There are many activity choices.
 Overall, find something that you enjoy doing and a place that is comfortable for you to do it in.
-Although being physically active in general is good for anyone, some exercises provide specific benefits.
+Although being physically active is good for anyone, some exercises provide specific benefits.
 Here is how different types of exercise can help people with specific chronic diseases.

 There are 3 basic categories of exercise:

 These are exercises that raise your heart rate through repetitive movement of large muscles groups.
-The two types of aerobic exercise are:
+The 2 types of aerobic exercise are:

 These are exercises that increase the power, tone, and efficiency of individual muscles by contracting isolated muscles against resistance.
 An example is lifting weights.
 The increase in heart rate is short-lived compared to aerobic exercise.

 These are exercises that improve or maintain the flexibility of your muscles.
 Good flexibility is important to keeping a full range of motion and decreasing your chances of injury.
 Ideally, you should stretch after each exercise session.

-Overall, all three types of exercises are important in an effective program.
+Overall, all 3 types of exercises are important in an effective program.
 However, the list below demonstrates how a certain types of exercise can directly impact your specific health condition.

 Specific benefits of exercise for people with heart disease include:

 Type of exercise that can reduce risk of heart disease and heart attack: Aerobic

 Cholesterol is found in cells throughout your body.
 Although it tends to get a bad rap, cholesterol is actually essential for life.
 It only contributes to heart disease when you have too much of certain types of cholesterol or too little of other types.

 Exercise can help reduce cholesterol, and even better, it can help raise your HDL (good) cholesterol.
 Aim for at least 30 minutes of exercise most days of the week.
 Even short, 10-minute spurts of exercise can help.
 Exercise also has the added benefit of weight loss, which can also help to lower cholesterol levels.

 Type of exercise that has been shown to improve cholesterol levels: Aerobic